Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Water Filters

-We strongly recommend getting to the area the day/evening before you plan to start your hike.
-There are a few campsites within a 10-15 min. drive of the trailhead, including Sheep Creek, Canyon View, and Moraine.
+We strongly recommend getting to the area the day before you plan to start your hike.
+There are a few campsites within a 10-15 minute drive of the trailhead, including Sheep Creek, Canyon View, and Moraine.

 If you want to splurge, you can book a room at Cedar Grove, which sits right on the Kings River.
-This 2-star hotel is nothing fancy (and rates still run upwards of $250/night in the summer), but it’s a treat to have a bed and hot shower the night before you head into the backcountry.
-There is also a market and restaurant on site, serving breakfast, lunch, and dinner.
+This 2-star hotel is nothing fancy (and rates still run upwards of $250/night in the summer), but it’s still a treat to have a bed and hot shower the night before you head into the backcountry.
+There is also a restaurant and grab-and-go market at Cedar Grove that serve breakfast, lunch, and dinner.

 Rae Lakes Loop Itinerary